 - Adjusted EBITDA, a non-GAAP financial measure, was $14.9 million for the second quarter, up $5.0 million compared to 2019.
 This is a record high quarterly Adjusted EBITDA for Lazydays, beating the previous record of $11.5 million set in the first quarter of 2018.

 - Net income for the second quarter was $8.1 million, or 39¢ per share, as compared to net income of $1.9 million, or 2¢ per share, in 2019.
 This $6.2 million improvement was primarily the result of incremental profits driven by the growth in sales, the reduced amortization of stock based compensation, as well as a $0.5 million decrease in interest expense.

 - As of June 30, 2020, cash was $62.1 million, up $30.6 million from December 31, 2019.

 - Demand in July 2020 continued to be strong.
 The Company believes its Adjusted EBITDA for the month of July 2020 will be equal to or greater than its Adjusted EBITDA for the entire third quarter of 2019.

 Conference Call Information:

-The Company has scheduled a conference call at 10:00AM Eastern Time on August 13, 2019 that will also be broadcasted live over the internet.
+The Company has scheduled a conference call at 10:00AM Eastern Time on July 30, 2020 that will also be broadcast live over the internet.
 The call can be accessed as follows: